Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 The cries and screams of the wounded, the helpless and the dying, were quite terrible."

 Before the ship sunk the officers had managed to throw a few small rafts overboard and Le Blanc Smith and Turner got hold of two and tied them together.
-Both Beatrice and Margot had managed to save sixteen people from the sea, including six chidren, two of whom were under a year in age.
-Sadly Sister Beatrice was not to make it, sucumming to her wounds on 18th February 1942
+Both Beatrice and Margot had managed to save sixteen people from the sea, including six children, two of whom were under a year in age.
+Sadly, Sister Beatrice was not to make it, scumming to her wounds whilst still awaiting rescue on the life raft on 18th February 1942

 Beatrice is commemorated on the Singapore Memorial Collum 114.